 Each section of the plan should address specific procedures and information for each area of giftedness identified by the school division.
 If a school division identifies students in general intellectual aptitude (GIA) and specific academic aptitude-mathematics (SAA-M), then the section for referral procedures, for example, should reflect the specific referral procedures for GIA and SAA-M. Throughout the local plan template, school divisions may need to copy and paste the drop down boxes, the insert text form fields, and any pertinent information for each area of giftedness identified by the division.
 In order to be able to 'choose an item' from a drop down box, simply right click on the highlighted 'choose an item' wording and the drop down arrow should appear on the right.
-Right clicking on the arrow will then allow the drop down box to reflect all areas of giftedness that are applicable to the procedures or policy.
+Right clicking on the arrow will then allow the drop down box choices to appear.
+If certain procedures or policies apply to more than one area of giftedness, simply copy and paste the drop down selection box to reflect all areas of giftedness that are applicable to the procedures or policy.